autorope/donkeycar/docs/guide/create_application.md

 ## Updating

 Make all config changes to __myconfig.py__ and they will be preserved through an update.
+If you are a long time user, you might be used to editing config.py.
+You should switch to editing myconfig.py instead.
 Later on, when changes occur that you would like to get, you can pull latest code, then issue a:

 ```
 donkey createcar --path ~/mycar --overwrite